baumartig/baumartig.github.io/projects/vpn_switcher.markdown

 Here we have to put the VPN Configuration files from our provider in the "/etc/openvpn/" folder.
 Each config file must also be edited to allow the forwarding and the authorization.

-## Squid

-Squid is hour proxy server with which I had good results to circumvent the location detection of Netflix.
-This solution is for my PC which had problems when only using the gateway.
-The TV for example has no such problems.

-This is my config which lies under "/etc/squid3/squid.conf":

-    #basic config
-    http_port 192.168.1.161:3128
-    cache_mem 256 MB
-    maximum_object_size 10000 KB
-    maximum_object_size_in_memory 64 KB
-    cache_replacement_policy heap LFUDA
-    memory_replacement_policy heap GDSF

-    #anonymisation
-    via off
-    forwarded_for off

-    #permissions
-    acl silvercloud src 192.168.1.0/24
-    http_access allow silvercloud

-You may want to change the ips to reflect your own network.
-An important block is under anonymisation which hides thah the client goes throung a proxy.

 ## Bind9

 Bind9 is hour dns server to which we use to circumvent location blocking via the given dns server.